 This is a remarkable pattern, not easily dismissed as mere coincidence.
 Perhaps the author of Genesis was using the word “day” only as a literary device and did not intend it to represent any specific period of time.

 On the other hand, this interpretation is compatible with the days being ordinary 24-hour days, long ages, or even domains of spiritual light and darkness.
-Indeed, von Herder’s insight could be combined with any of the other interpretations discussed on this page.
+Indeed, von Herder’s insight could be combined with any of the other interpretations discussed here.
 Though I find the framework view intriguing in its own right, I prefer to combine it with two other interpretations that I find even more persuasive.
 (I’m saving my favorite interpretations for last.)

 - Temple inauguration week